comp426-2022-spring/a99-mirfak/README.md

 ## mirfak COVID-19 dashboard

 The mirfak COVID-19 dashboard is a user-friendly display of relevant COVID-19 information for the United States.
 It displays national COVID-19 data and data for each U.S. state and territory.
 The data shown is the cumulative cases and deaths up until the current date.
 It is displayed on a clickable map that shows the data for the state that is clicked.
+To see a video explanation of how the website works, visit https://youtu.be/fGJ8AM1mjns

 ## Installation